UFO (British TV series): Premise

 The alien race is never given a proper name, either by themselves or by human beings; they are simply referred to as "the aliens".
-They are humanoid in appearance, and the autopsy of the first alien captured reveals that they are harvesting organs from the bodies of abducted humans to prolong their lifespans.
-However, the later episode "The Cat with Ten Lives" suggests that these "humanoids" are actually beings subject to alien mind control, and one "alien" body recovered was suspected of being completely Homo sapiens, "possessed" by one of the alien minds—a concept central to the Andersons' previous Supermarionation series Captain Scarlet and the Mysterons.
+They are humanoid in appearance and the post-mortem of the first alien captured reveals that they are harvesting organs from the bodies of abducted humans to prolong their lives.
+The later episode "The Cat with Ten Lives" suggests that these "humanoids" are actually beings subject to alien mind control, and one "alien" body recovered was suspected of being completely Homo sapiens, "possessed" by one of the alien minds—a concept central to the Andersons' previous Supermarionation series Captain Scarlet and the Mysterons.
 Their faces are stained green by the hue of a green oxygenated liquid, which is believed to cushion their lungs against the extreme acceleration of interstellar flight; this liquid is contained in their helmets.
 To protect their eyes, the aliens wear opaque sclera contact lenses with small pinholes for vision.
 (The show's opening titles begin with a shot of one of these contact lenses being removed from an alien's eye.)
-The personal arms of the aliens resemble shiny metal submachine guns; these have a lower rate of fire than those used by SHADO.
+The personal arms of the aliens resemble shiny metal sub-machine guns; these have a lower rate of fire than those used by SHADO.

 The aliens' spacecraft can readily cross the vast distances between their planet and Earth at many times the speed of light (abbreviated and pronounced as "SOL"; e.g., "SOL one decimal seven" is 1.7 times the speed of light), but are too small to carry more than a few crew members.
 Their time on station is limited: UFOs can only survive for a couple of days in Earth's atmosphere before they deteriorate and finally explode.
 The UFOs can survive far longer underwater; one episode, "Reflections in the Water", deals with the discovery of a secret undersea alien base and shows one UFO flying straight out of an extinct volcano.
 A special underwater version of the standard UFO design is seen in "Sub-Smash".
 In flight, they are surrounded by horizontally spinning vanes and emit a distinctive pulsing electronic whine that sounds like a Shoooe-Wheeeh! (produced by series composer Barry Gray on an ondes Martenot).
 The craft is armed with a laser-type weapon, and conventional explosive warheads can destroy it.